LeLunZ/pymoodle-jku-linz/README.md

 To download stuff from old courses specify the `-o` option, else only running/current courses will be considered.
 In interactive mode you can press *M* or *m* to load old/more courses.

-**Only for people who used PyMoodle before**

-It seems like, Pymoodle had some problems.
-Thus a lot of not downloaded urls got written to 'urls.txt'.
-Just delete the file if you want to try a redownload.
-Or if you only want to redownload the exams/quizes call:
-`pymoodle download -e -o`

 ### Grades

 ![grades](https://user-images.githubusercontent.com/31982496/110263795-059fc980-7fb8-11eb-8724-4ded9c08ca09.mp4)